24 Single Word Recognition (ROAR-Word) Concurrent Validity

 Race/Ethnicity

-Figure 23.4 shows the relationship between ROAR-Word raw scores and Woodock Johnson Letter Word Identification (WJ LWID) assessed at the same time point and Figure 23.5 shows this relationship broken down by grade.
-The strongest relationships are in early elementary school but that is because single word reading is at ceiling by late elementary school for most students.
-Table 23.2 reports the correlations separately for each grade.
+Figure 24.4 shows the relationship between ROAR-Word raw scores and Woodcock Johnson Letter Word Identification (WJ LWID) assessed at the same time point.
+Figure 24.5 shows this relationship broken down by grade.
+The strongest relationships are in early elementary school but that is because single word reading is at ceiling by late elementary school for many students.
+Table 24.2 reports the correlations separately for each grade.

-When comparing the correlation between ROAR-Word scores and individually administered Woodcock Johnson (WJ) assessments, the correlation is strongest in early elementary school and decreases in middle school and high-school (Table 23.2).
-But this decrease in correlation is likely driven by the fact that most middle school and high school students are at ceiling in single word reading restricting the range of WJ scores.
-Another way to consider this is through the lense of reliabiliy: the maximum possible correlation between two different measurements (e.g., ROAR and WJ), is the reliability of each measure.
-For example, if we imagine a scenario where ROAR and WJ are measuring the exact same thing (i.e., a true correlation of r=1.0), the correlation we would expect to observe in any study would be capped at the reliability of each measure.
+When comparing the correlation between ROAR-Word scores and individually administered Woodcock Johnson (WJ) assessments, the correlation is strongest in early elementary school and decreases in middle school and high-school (Table 24.2).
+But this decrease in correlation is likely driven by the fact that many middle school and high school students are at ceiling in single word reading restricting the range of WJ scores.
+Another way to consider this is through the lens of reliability: the maximum possible correlation between two different measurements (e.g., ROAR and WJ), is the reliability of each measure.
+For example, if we imagine a scenario where ROAR and WJ are measuring the exact same thing (i.e., a true correlation of r=1.0), the correlation we would expect to observe in a study would be capped at the reliability of each measure.
 Thus we compute the disattenuated correlation allowing us to estimate the true relationship between ROAR-Word and WJ correcting for the decrease in WJ reliability in the older grades (Muchinsky 1996).

 Grade Word ID Word Attack Basic Reading Skills WJ Reliability N